Scrum Dynamics 26 - Sprinting

-Dan Barber, from the Customery Crew, wanted to know what it would be like inside some of Neil’s scrum events.
-In Scrum Dynamics 26, Neil walks Dan through one of his recent ten-day sprints day-by-day from sprint planning on Monday morning to the sprint review two weeks later.
+Dan Barber, from the Customery Crew, wanted to know what it would be like inside some of my scrum events.
+In Scrum Dynamics 26, I walk Dan through one of my recent ten-day sprints day-by-day from sprint planning on Monday morning to the sprint review two weeks later.
 Here’s how it went…

 Day One.
 Sprint planning is at 3pm for two hours on Monday afternoon.
 We finalise the sprint goal, determine and determine the sprint backlog.
 On Tuesday morning, we start work on any stories carried over from the previous sprint, one-point stories and spikes.
 The Dynamics 365 squads hold their daily scrums at 9.15am and 9.30am.
 On Tuesday morning there’s a showcase for our business stakeholders.
 Tuesday afternoon is our retrospective for the previous sprint.

 Day Two.
 We have a technical design session on Wednesday morning to finalise the technical designs for the more complex stories.
 In the afternoon the analysts run a storytime workshop to elaborate and estimate stories for a future sprint.

 Day Three.
 The first product owner review session is on Thursday afternoon.
 It’s an opportunity for the tester to demonstrate any completed features for the product owner’s acceptance (fingers crossed).

 Day Four.
 Applause in Friday’s daily scrum as the first few accepted stories are moved to done.
 We sometimes hold back on completing all the definition of done activities until the end of the sprint so that developers can get working on another story and let the testers start testing as early as possible.

 Day Five.
 Monday doesn’t have any scrum events so it’s a solid development day.
 I’d love to say we’re halfway through the sprint backlog when we’re halfway through the sprint, but we’re often still playing catch up.